-Pursuant to the corporate reorganization, holders of the Series B preferred units of MagnaChip Semiconductor LLC who decide, prior to the time of the corporate reorganization, to sell us their Series B preferred stock (following the exchange of the Series B preferred units for Series B preferred stock pursuant to the corporate reorganization) will receive shares of our Series B preferred stock in exchange for such Series B preferred units who decide not to sell us their Series B preferred stock will receive shares of our common stock in exchange for such Series B preferred units at a ratio of .
+Pursuant to the corporate reorganization, holders of the Series B preferred units of MagnaChip Semiconductor LLC who decide, prior to the time of the corporate reorganization, to sell us their Series B preferred stock (following the exchange of the Series B preferred units for Series B preferred stock pursuant to the corporate reorganization) will receive shares of our Series B preferred stock in exchange for such Series B preferred units at a ratio of 1:1.
+Holders of Series B preferred units who decide not to sell us their Series B preferred stock will receive shares of our common stock in exchange for such Series B preferred units at a ratio of

 Holders of shares of our Series B preferred stock are entitled to receive cumulative cash dividends, whether or not earned or declared by our board of directors, at the rate of 10% per share annually on the original issue price of \$1,000, compounded semi-annually.
 The Series B preferred stock is not convertible into any of our other securities.
 Except as required by law or as set forth in our amended and restated certificate of incorporation, the holders of shares of our Series B preferred stock are not entitled to vote on any matters submitted to a vote of our stockholders.
-If any shares of Series B preferred stock remain outstanding ten years after the issuance of such shares, then the holders of a majority of the then outstanding shares of Series B preferred stock have the right to cause us to redeem all of the outstanding shares of Series B preferred stock have the right to cause us to redeem all of the outstanding shares of Series B preferred stock and unpaid thereon to the redemption date.
+If any shares of Series B preferred stock remain outstanding ten years after the issuance of such shares, then the holders of a majority of the then outstanding shares of Series B preferred stock have the right to cause us to redeem all of the outstanding shares of Series B preferred stock at a price per share equal to \$1,000 plus an amount per share equal to full cumulative dividends accrued and unpaid thereon to the redemption date.
 In the event of liquidation, the holders of the shares of Series B preferred stock are entitled to receive after all of our creditors have been paid in full but before any amounts are paid to the holders of any shares of stock ranking junior to the Series B preferred with respect to dividends or upon liquidation (including our common stock), out of our assets legally available for distribution, whether from capital, surplus or earnings, an amount per share equal to \$1,000 plus an amount equal to full cumulative dividends accrued and unpaid thereon to the date of final distribution.

-After the closing of this offering, we intend to use a portion of the proceeds of this offering to repurchase all of the outstanding shares of the Series B preferred stock from the holders thereof at an aggregate purchase price of approximately \$ million which is equal to the original issue price of such shares plus an amount equal to the full cumulative dividends accrued and unpaid thereon to the date of repurchase.
-As of the date of this prospectus, holders of approximately \$ % of the outstanding Series B preferred stock following this offering have agreed to sell us their shares of Series B preferred stock for approximately \$ million.
+After the closing of this offering, we intend to use a portion of the proceeds of this offering to repurchase all of the outstanding shares of the Series B preferred stock from the holders thereof at an aggregate purchase price of approximately \$\frac{1}{2}\$ million which is equal to the original issue price of such shares plus an amount equal to the full cumulative dividends accrued and unpaid thereon to the date of repurchase.
+As of the date of this prospectus, holders of approximately \$\frac{1}{2}\$ of the outstanding Series B preferred stock following this offering have agreed to sell us their shares of Series B preferred stock for approximately \$\frac{1}{2}\$ million.